-The Department may review, revise, modify, update and supplement the requirements and standards applicable to this CCO from time to time.
+Department may review, revise, modify, update and supplement the requirements and standards applicable to this CCO from time to time.

 Section 10.
-Information, Education and Communication and Training Requirements
+Information, Education and Communication and Training

-- (1) The Department in collaboration with other government agencies, industry associations, non-governmental organizations, professional organizations, and the academe shall promote public awareness on the beneficial use of mercury and mercury compounds and the accompanying hazards and risks involved in their usage.
-It shall likewise strive to increase awareness on the environmental and health risks of mercury containing wastes, as well as, their proper and safe disposal. - (2) It is the responsibility of the importer(s) to inform and train transporter(s) and user(s) on the precautions and measures in the handling of said chemicals. - (3) It is the responsibility of the management of the premises using or storing mercury and mercury compounds or treating or disposing or mercury-bearing or mercury-contaminated wastes to develop a training and contingency program for all workers handling these materials.
-Such training should focus on the risks associated with the chemicals and wastes, measures to avoid
+Requirements

-- exposure, and requirements for the proper management of the chemicals and wastes in an emergency, among others. - (4) The said premises or entities should inform the local government units, as well as, the nearby communities on the hazards and precautionary measures for mercury and mercury-containing compounds including emergency preparedness programs.
+- (1) The Department in collaboration with other government agencies, industry associations, non-governmental organizations, professional organizations, and the academe shall promote public awareness on the beneficial use of cyanide and cyanide compounds and the accompanying hazards and risks involved in their usage.
+It shall likewise strive to increase awareness on the environmental and health risks of cyanide containing wastes, as well as, their proper and safe disposal. - (2) It is the responsibility of the importer(s) to inform and train transporter(s) and user(s) on the precautions and measures in the handling of said chemicals. - (3) It is the responsibility of the management of the premises using or storing cyanide and cyanide compounds or treating or disposing of cyanide-bearing or cyanide contaminated wastes to develop a training and contingency program for all workers handling these materials.
+Such training should focus on the risks associated with the chemicals and wastes, measures to avoid exposure, and requirements for the proper management of the chemicals and wastes in an emergency, among others. - (4) The said premises or entities should inform the local government units, as well as, the nearby communities on the hazards and precautionary measures for cyanide and cyanide containing compounds including emergency preparedness programs.